 The property market moves in swings and roundabouts.
 But one thing is always certain… after a seller’s market comes a buyer’s market.

 In a buyer’s market, buyers tend to be choosier, properties stay on the market longer and prices stagnate.
 For sellers, it can be a nerve-wracking, stressful time.
-But there are ways to make sure you don’t come out selling your home at a loss.
+But there are ways to protect yourself so you don’t come out selling your home at a loss.
 Here’s what we recommend.

-Which properties in your local area are you competing with?
-More importantly, how can you give yours an upper edge?
-If your property has something the others don’t, use it as a selling point.
-Maybe you have a larger plot of land or your property is located in a more sought after street.
+Study properties for sale in your local area that are similar to yours – these are your competition.
+So, how can you give your property an upper edge?
+If your property has a feature or benefit the others are lacking, use it as a selling point.
+Maybe you have a larger plot of land, a swimming pool or your property is located in a more sought after street.
 It’s about finding an angle to make your property stand out.

 Everyone knows that a well presented home sells better.
 This is even more important in a buyer’s market.
-In a competitive market, buyers are picker about small details like light fixtures and window furnishings, so you need to get your house in its most pristine state.
-This may take some prioritising by choosing the repairs that will be most profitable for sale.
+In a competitive market, buyers are pickier about small details like light fixtures and window furnishings, so you may need to take time prioritising and choosing the details and repairs that will be most profitable for sale.

 Over 80% of buyers now use the internet as their first point of call for researching property.
 So you no longer need to spend thousands of dollars getting your property in front of them.
 If you want to save, ditch the print campaign.
 Internet advertising is very effective – and far cheaper.
 And real estate agent commissions are your largest selling cost – they are also your most unnecessary cost.
 Buyers will find your property so long as it’s listed on the major real estate portals like Domain and realestate.com.au.

 If you can be flexible on your settlement terms, you won’t restrict your pool of buyers.
-Some buyers need unusually long or short settlement dates, others need more flexible payment terms – if you can accommodate them, your property will begin to look like a more convenient option.
+Some buyers need unusually long or short settlement dates, others need more flexible payment terms.
+If you can accommodate buyers’ needs, your property will become a convenient option.

 Get to know your buyer’s needs and you may find a trigger point.
-Maybe they are first homebuyers and lacking furniture or appliances – throw in your fridge.
+Maybe they are first homebuyers and lacking furniture or appliances – so throw in your fridge or washing machine.
 If a buyer is tossing up between two or three properties, they may need a small nudge to swing your way.

 When buyers have the pick of the housing litter, they can get a little demanding about repair works.
 Rather than organise the repairs yourself, offer a compromise by reducing the sale price to cover the costs.
 This way, you get to settlement day more quickly and avoid the hassle of dealing with tradies and contractors (and potentially damage greater than what was estimated).